 Mirror-mirror on the wall, which is the wettest place of ‘em all?
 For years there’s been a rivalry between the famous Cherrapunjee and the not-so-famous Mawsynram as who which destination receives the most rainfall in the world.
 While it was the more famous neighbor that consistently won the podium since the comparisons began, last year the citizens of Mawsynram rejoiced as the title for the ‘wettest’ place on Earth went to their village.
-While Mawsynram received a whooping 11,873 mm (467 inches) of rain in 2016, Cherrapunjee received 11,430 mm (450 inches) in the same year.
+While Mawsynram received a whopping 11,873 mm (467 inches) of rain in 2016, Cherrapunjee received 11,430 mm (450 inches) in the same year.

 Although this doesn’t take anything from what you as a traveler would experience in your sojourns to the beautiful state of Meghalaya, the absurdity of such comparisons expose themselves once you indulge in a chat with the older folks from the respective villages.
-That’s because, they’re clearly fed up of the constant clatter that rains cause on the tin rooftops of their humble dwellings.
+That’s because they’re clearly fed up of the constant clatter that rains cause on the tin rooftops of their humble dwellings.

 To many of us, Shillong is the city of music lovers that hosts a lot of desi gigs and international acts.
 But music apart, this city – perched atop a plateau and surrounded by the magical Khasi hills, has a lot many places of interest that are part modern and part traditional.
 Some of them are: